UANATACA/ONESHOT-REPO/oneshot_gui.md

 </br>

-This section presents the workflow for a simple use case of the One-Shot Signature service with a step-by-step description of the API calls required to allow a user to digitally sign a document provided by the client application.
+The next section presents the workflow for a simple use case of the One-Shot Signature service with a step-by-step description of the API calls required to allow a user to digitally sign a document provided by the client application.

 </br>